ArwaEiad/TMDB-Project/README.md

 ## Deliverables:

 - PySpark code for creating pre-aggregated tables and populating them.
-- Genres_Aggregations.csv: Pre-aggregated table containing genre-wise statistics such as genre ID, name, and number of movies.
+- Genres_Aggregations.csv: Pre-aggregated table saved on HDFS containing genre-wise statistics such as genre ID, name, and number of movies.
-- popular_film_per_lan.csv: Pre-aggregated table listing the most popular film in each original language.
+- popular_film_per_lan.csv: Pre-aggregated table saved on Local listing the most popular film in each original language.

 ## Technologies Used: